kovidgoyal/calibre/manual/creating_plugins.rst

 ``__init__.py``.

-You can test the translations of your plugins by changing the user interface language in calibre under :guilabel:`Preferences->Look & feel` or by running calibre like this::
+You can test the translations of your plugins by changing the user interface language in calibre under :guilabel:`Preferences->Interface->Look & feel` or by running calibre like this::

     CALIBRE_OVERRIDE_LANG=de calibre